The tempered disk and the tempered cohomology: Ind-Banach modules

 We will now give a fundamental example of an object in $\Ind(\BanR)$. \begin{exa} Consider the $R$-module $R[t]_{\le n}$ of polynomials of degree less or equal than $n$, where $n\in \N$.
-This is a Banach module over $R$ endowed with the norm
+We regard $R[t]_{\leq n}$ as a Banach $R$-module by endowing it with the norm

 for $a_nt^n+\dots+ a_1t+a_0\in R[t]_{\le n}$.
 Note that we have isometric embeddings